Club Rules and Byelaws

 IX.
 Dinghy Park and trailer spaces will be allocated upon the conditions that members will clear them of weeds before 1st March in each year and that boats will be securely tied down.

-X. Non sailing members will not be entitled to a space in the Dinghy Park.
+X. Short Term members and Non sailing members will not be entitled to a space in the Dinghy Park.

 XI.
 It shall be a condition of membership that all members over the age of 18 years (barring social members) shall make themselves available to carry out a Club duty at the water each year and 1 maintenance day.
 The Committee reserve the right to take punitive measures against those members not fulfilling their allocated (or previously arranged alternative) duty.